-Normas de Intercambio
+Normas de Mercado

-These trading rules should be read in their entirety and in conjunction with the VINEX Terms & Conditions.
+These rules should be read in their entirety and in conjunction with the VINEX Terms & Conditions.

 Buyer – the purchaser or authorised buying representative for a wine product.

-Counter-Offer - the price and/or terms of trade submitted to the List Owner as part of a negotiation.
+Counter-Offer - the price and/or terms of trade submitted to the List-Owner as part of a negotiation.

 Forward Contract Issuer - is the owner of the original pre-harvest forward listing.

 Forward Contract Holder - is the member who purchases the contract to hold until the date of execution.